nginx/unit-docs/source/howto.rst

 - :doc:`howto/jira`: Run a new Jira installation in Unit.

+- :doc:`howto/nextcloud`: Deploy a NextCloud site using NGINX and Unit.

 - :doc:`howto/redmine`: Run your Redmine on Unit easily.

 - :doc:`howto/wordpress`: Set up WordPress with NGINX and Unit in a breeze.